rjones18/Terraform-Wordpress-Website-GCP/README.md

 Links to the AMI-Build Repo for this Project:

-- [Packer AMI Build](https://github.com/rjones18/GCP-Wordpress-Image-Build) (Being Updated to use Secrets and to setup Pipeline In Cloudbuild)
+- [Packer Machine Image Build](https://github.com/rjones18/GCP-Wordpress-Image-Build) (Being Updated to use Secrets and to setup Pipeline In Cloudbuild)